-

 License Revocation―The termination of a driver license or driving privilege for an indefinite period of time.
 May be restored when all requirements for the revocation have been satisfied.

-- Four or more traffic law convictions that occur separately within any 12-month period
+- 4 moving violations or more that occur separately within any period of 12 months

-- Seven or more traffic law convictions that occur separately within any 24-month period
+- 7 moving violations or more that occur separately within any period of 24 months

-- Two or more convictions for violating a driver license restriction
+- 2 convictions or more for violating a driver license restriction

 For a full list of violations that could land you with a suspended, revoked or cancelled driver’s license, consult the Suspensions and Revocations section of the Texas Drivers Handbook.
 Here are just some of the violations that will cost you your driving privileges: